 Whole generations vocalize decreased respect for marriage in various ways, but do not seem to have considered the disruption it would cause, to get taken at their word.
 Viewed both ways, if we discuss the ability to pay for healthcare, we have to admit there is nobody to stand behind those bills, whatever the age of the patient -- except some breadwinner.
 Then, when we ask whether the country can support the cost of healthcare, we are actually questioning whether a solitary age generation of workers can really afford to pay the current costs of everyone else.
 Must demographics somehow be twisted to suffice, or can we tweak the system?
 Can we all live ninety years, and only work for thirty of them?

 The Demographic Distribution of Health Costs.
 Unfortunately, health costs do not self-distribute to match health revenues without some pushing.
 Mostly, the process is, revenues are twisted to match costs.

 About 3% of health costs concentrate in the first year of life, about 15% of costs are generated in the last year of life.
 The last year of life itself has shifted, from age 47 in 1900 to 83, today.
 Given some time, longevity will grow to 93.
 From these facts alone we see a minimum of 18% of costs being redistributed from workers to non-workers, and inter-generational cost shifts as a whole are probably closer to 68%.
-That's variable and inaccurate, because hospitals know you have to be born and you have to die, so they find ways to pad bills, shifting the cost of what isn't mandatory, onto the bills of those who cannot escape.
-That in turn is shifted a second time, to the people who can better afford to pay them.
-It seem to the business office like money going in and out of the accounting office door, but in fact it goes in one door, and goes out through quite a different door.
+That's variable and inaccurate because hospitals know you have to be born and you have to die, so they find ways to pay bills, shifting the cost of what isn't mandatory, onto the bills of those who cannot escape.
+That, in turn, is shifted a second time, to the people who can better afford to pay them.
+It seems to the business office like money going in and out of the accounting office door, but in fact, it goes in one door and goes out through quite a different door.

 Mostly, revenues are twisted to match costs.